 - Avoid reflective or excessive makeup that may alter natural facial features.

-- Don’t do contouring, avoid lipliners, don’t wear fake eyelashes.
+- Don’t do contouring, avoid lipliners, and don’t wear fake eyelashes.

 - Avoid glossy and shimmery products.

-- Avoid dark and bold colors (relates to eyeshadows and lipstick).
+- Avoid dark and bold colors (e.g., eyeshadows and lipstick).

 Using natural-looking makeup or avoiding it altogether is best if you seldom wear it daily.

 Can you wear glasses in a passport photo?
-Glasses (of any type) are not permitted in US passport photos and must be removed prior to snapping your picture–this includes corrective eyewear.
+Glasses (of any type) aren’t permitted in US passport photos and must be removed before snapping your picture—this includes corrective eyewear.

-However, US citizens who wear glasses worn for significant medical reasons that are supported by a signed doctor’s statement can keep them for a passport photo.
+However, US citizens who wear glasses for serious medical reasons supported by a signed doctor’s statement can keep them for a passport photo.

-Very specific guidelines exist in regard to the quality of photos submitted for US passport applications and renewals.
-For example, damaged, punctured, creased, or smudged passport photos will result in rejection due to non-compliance with photo quality standards.
+Particular guidelines exist regarding the quality of photos submitted for US passport applications and renewals.
+For example, damaged, punctured, creased, or smudged passport photos will be rejected due to non-compliance with photo quality standards.

 Get a Compliant Passport Photo Instantly

-Avoid the hassle of rejected passport photos by using PhotoAiD® apps on Android and iOS devices.
-Our AI-powered tool ensures compliance with passport photo requirements USA, offering expert verification and a 100% acceptance guarantee.
+Forget about rejected passport photos and use PhotoAiD® apps on Android and iOS devices.
+Our AI-powered tool ensures compliance with passport photo requirements in the USA, offering expert verification and a 100% acceptance guarantee.

 Simply: